fr3e1/30-2-notes/Social 30-2/Chapter 2/6 Ch3 - Cartoon Assignment.md

 - It appears to be an issue relating to senate GOPs only prioritizing tax cuts for the wealthy and not caring or even dismissing jobless benefits

 	•	What is the cartoonist’s opinion on this issue?
+The cartoonist seems to criticize the GOP senators as selfish and uncaring for the jobless, suggesting they are only doing it to protect the rich

 	•	What other opinion can you imagine another person having on this issue?
+A GOP supporter might argue tax cuts actually help businesses grow and create jobs, which is better long-term than extended unemployment benefits

 	•	Did you find this cartoon persuasive?
 Why or why not?

 	•	Name one technique of cartooning used and explain how it contributed to the cartoon.